sourceplusplus/interface-jetbrains/docs/markdown/05-software-licenses/03-plugin-licenses.md

 # Overview

-The Source++ Plugin is used to connect the developer's IDE to Source++ as well as the coordination and display of the Source++ Tooltip.
+The Source++ Plugin is used to connect the developer's IDE to Source++ as well as the coordination and display of the Source++ Portal.

 # Dependencies